PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/README.md

 To simulate real-world Azure infrastructure deployment focused on security, visibility, and operational control, as would be expected in an enterprise environment.
 Mainly written with Azure Cloud Shell.

-## Scope

-- Isolated compute with zero public exposure (via Azure Bastion)
-- Network segmentation with NSGs and UDRs
-- Role-based and just-in-time privileged access using Entra ID PIM
-- Policy-driven governance and diagnostic logging
-- Front-end zero trust security using WAF and Front Door
-- Full observability with Azure Monitor, Log Analytics, and Microsoft Sentinel

 ## Resource Overview

 | Resource Type        | Name                                       |